Cosmological parameters estimated from velocity -- density comparisons: Calibrating 2M++: Abstract

 \section{Abstract}

 Cosmological parameters can be measured by comparing peculiar velocities with those predicted from a galaxy density field.
 Previous work has tested the accuracy of this approach with N-body simulations, but generally on idealised mock galaxy surveys.
 However, systematic biases may arise solely due to survey selection effects such as flux-limited samples, edge-effects and complications due to the obscuration of the Galactic plane.
-In this work, we explore the impact of each of these effects independently and simultaneously, using the semi-analytic models from numerical simulations to generate mock catalogues that mimic the 2M++ density field.
+In this work, we explore the impact of each of these effects individually as well as collectively using the semi-analytic models from numerical simulations to generate mock catalogues that mimic the 2M++ density field.
 We find the reconstruction and analysis methods used for our 2M++ mocks produce a value of $f\sigma_8$ that is biased high by a factor $1.04\pm0.01$ compared to the true value.
 Moreover, a cosmic volume matching that of 2M++ has a cosmic variance uncertainty in $f\sigma_8$ of $\sim 5\%$.
 The systematic bias is a function of distance: it is unbiased close to the origin but is biased slightly high for distances in the range 100--180 \h Mpc.
-Correcting for this small bias, we find $f\sigma_8^{\textrm{lin}} = 0.362\pm0.023$.
+Correcting for this small bias, we find that recent peculiar velocity samples yield $f\sigma_8^{\textrm{lin}} = 0.362\pm0.023$, a value that is in tension with the extrapolations from cosmic microwave background measurements.
 The predicted peculiar velocities from 2M++ have an error of 170 km s$^{-1}$ that slowly increases with distance, exceeding 200 km s$^{-1}$ only at distances of 180-200 \h Mpc.
-Finally, the residual bulk flow speeds found in previous work are shown to be not in conflict with those expected in the $\Lambda$CDM model.
+Finally, the residual bulk flow speeds found in previous work are shown to be not in conflict with those expected in the $\Lambda$ cold dark matter model.